MicrosoftDocs/customer-insights/ci-docs/segments.md

 Segments let you group your customers based on demographic, transactional, or behavioral attributes.
 You can use segments to target promotional campaigns, sales activities, and customer support actions to achieve your business goals.

-Customer profiles that match the filters of a segment definition are referred to as *members* of a segment.
+Customer or contact profiles that match the filters of a segment definition are referred to as *members* of a segment.
 Some [service limits](/dynamics365/customer-insights/service-limits) apply.

 In business accounts (B-to-B), segments can be based on audience type: accounts from the *Customer* entity or contacts from the *ContactProfile* entity.
 Choose the audience type when creating the segment.